IshekKhal/aialarm_cursor/README_FLUTTER.md

 ## Notes

-- Ringtones are stored securely in app assets
+- Android: Ringtones for notifications use `res/raw`-style names automatically mapped by the app
-- No file paths are exposed in the frontend
+- iOS: Notification sounds must be added to the Runner bundle (`ringtone_1.caf` ... `ringtone_10.caf`)
-- Ringtone selection is stored as index (0-9) in database
+- In-app ringing playback uses Flutter assets (mp3) cross-platform
-- All audio files are bundled with the app
+- No file paths are exposed in the frontend; ringtone selection is stored as index (0-9)